Jonah-Schwartz521/parathyroid-imaging-evaluation/README.md

-# INFO 2201 Final Project: ENT Imaging and Concordance Analysis by Jonah Schwartz & Jeshua Dimawea
+# INFO-2201 Final Project: ENT Imaging and Concordance Analysis by Jonah Schwartz & Jeshua Dimawea
+<br><br>

-## Overview
+# Overview

 This project focuses on the analysis of pre-operative imaging modalities, including 4D CT, SPECT/CT, Ultrasound, Sestamibi, and MRI, and compares them to surgical findings in order to assess localization accuracy and clinical value.
 The goal is to evaluate how well different imaging techniques align with surgical outcomes, and identify patterns in anatomical measurements that may influence side concordance.